iVis-at-Bilkent/cytoscape.js-visual-cues/README.md

 ## Description

-A Cytoscape.js extension to show visual cues around nodes or edges.
-Inserts visual cues as HTML elements into the cytoscape container.
-You should set CSS `overflow: hidden;` for the container element since cues might overflow the cytoscape container.
+This is a Cytoscape.js extension to show visual cues on or around nodes or edges.
+The goal is to provide context sensitive operations on nodes or edges via these visual cues.
+The cues will appear always, on hover or when selected.
+The user is allowed to customize the position and UI of the cue.
+It works by inserting visual cues as HTML elements into the Cytoscape container.
+You should set CSS `overflow: hidden;` for the container element since cues might overflow the Cytoscape container.
 If you will contribute to the extension, please read the [developer guide](dev-guide.md) first.

 https://user-images.githubusercontent.com/8426741/151511191-82ee64b9-3709-4cef-ad50-76d26d1867d7.mp4

 ## Demo